joergkrause/nyaf/docs/md/intro.md

 # Approach

 * @nyaf uses JSX/TSX syntax for quick component dev.
+This is default option, you can use other any template system instead.
 * @nyaf supports Single Page App (SPA) directly.
 * @nyaf can use any current HTML 5 API, such as web components, fetch, and all this with ES2015+.
 * @nyaf provides a simple template language, that avoids clunky map, reduce, filter stuff within the HTML.
+This is a feature of the JSX/TSX provider.
 * @nyaf uses TypeScript from the beginning (and is written in TypeScript).
-It works with pure JS, though.
+It works with pure ECMAScript, though.
 * @nyaf creates a very small package.
 * @nyaf works well with WebPack and other common tools.
 * @nyaf uses standards, no weird or enforced CLI, no vendor lock in.